Beautiful South: Sassi, Trulli and BaroqueBasilicata & PugliaDifficulty path:

 From Alberobello to Martina Franca

 Today’s walk will start from Alberobello to proceed southwards along country roads and short stretches of gently sloping paths.
 One of the most beautiful naturalistic views will be the Bosco Selva, the "green heart” of the area and rare example of the vast oak forest that once covered the entire surrounding area.
 Continuing towards Martina Franca, among the high dry stone walls typical of this area and the wide pastures that preserve ancient Trulli, you will climb to Monte San Martino to reach the elegant old town, splendid example of Puglia Baroque art.
-Return to Alberobello for overnight by FSE public transports direct line (train or bus).
+Return to Alberobello for overnight by public transports (train or bus).
 Last but not least, in the afternoon you can enjoy a tasting of typical products in a Trullo shop.

 From Alberobello to Ostuni